NeCTAR-RC/nectar-training/package08/sections/fileEncryption.markdown

     ```gpg --output <encrypted-file.gpg> --encrypt --recipient <user> <file-to-encrypt>```

 To **decrypt** a file, you need to have the *private* key of the intended recipient (when the file was encrypted).
-So the encrypted file will have to be encyrpted for the name associated with one of your private keys.
+So the encrypted file will have to be encrypted for the name associated with one of your private keys.

-* Mac OSX:
+* Mac OS X:
     * You just have to double click on the *.gpg* file and it will prompt for the password.
     * Alternatively, you may decrypt it via *right click > Services > OpenPGP: Decrypt file*.
     * You will be asked for the passphrase.